Tourism in Zanzibar

 Tourism in Zanzibar includes the tourism industry and its effects on the islands of Unguja (known internationally as Zanzibar) and Pemba in Zanzibar a semi-autonomous region in the United Republic of Tanzania.
 Tourism is the top income generator for the islands, outpacing even the lucrative agricultural export industry and providing roughly 25% of income.
 The main airport on the island is Zanzibar International Airport, though many tourists fly into Dar es Salaam and take a ferry to the island.

-The Government of Zanzibar plays a major role in promoting the industry, with the official government tourist page stating that its goal regarding tourism is to "become one of the top tourism destinations of the Indian Ocean, offering an up market, high quality product across the board within the coming 17 years."
+The Government of Zanzibar plays a major role in promoting the industry.
 Zanzibar Commission for Tourism recorded more than doubling the number of tourists from the 2015/2016 fiscal year and the following year, from 162,242 to 376,000.

 The increase in tourism has led to significant environmental impacts and mixed impacts on local communities, which were expected to benefit from economic development but in large part have not.
 Communities have witnessed increasing environmental degradation, and that flow of tourists has reduced the access of local communities to the marine and coastal resources that are the center of tourist activity.

 History

 The opportunity for growing tourism in Zanzibar started in the 1980s, before which tourism largely did not exist.
 As of 1985 there were only 19,000 annual tourists.
 Restructuring of the economy in the 1980s due to the IMF instigated Investment Protection Act allowed for an increase in local businesses working in the industry.
 Increased growth of foreign-invested accommodations and hotels on the islands has allowed for growth in tourism from Italy, the UK, other parts of Europe and Africa.

 In 2011 and 2012, two tourist ferries sank in the islands.

-Following shutdowns due to the COVID 19 pandemic, Zanzibar reopened the islands in June 2020 without quarantine measures.
+Following shutdowns due to the COVID-19 pandemic, Zanzibar reopened the islands in June 2020 without quarantine measures.
 In late 2020, the government promoted confidence in the tourism industry in Zanzibar and saw a partial recovery of 60% of the number of inbound tourists that it had seen in previous years by November.